GSA/digitalgov.gov/content/posts/2014-09-03-mobile-web-templates-how-to-use-open-source-cms-to-implement-responsive-web-design-webinar-recap.md

 Ryan Day’s presentation covered how his team used Drupal to implement responsive design during the rebuilding of their [Child Care Information Portal](http://financeweb.gsa.gov/childcare_portal).
 In Drupal, themes are a major component in determining how your site will function, and Ryan stressed the need to pick the right theme—one that will meet your content needs AND is responsive—and let it do the heavy lifting for you.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/600-x-300-An-Omega-grid-sets-the-width-and-location-of-content-blocks.jpg" alt="The Omega grid sets the width and location of your content blocks." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/600-x-300-An-Omega-grid-sets-the-width-and-location-of-content-blocks.jpg" alt="The Omega grid sets the width and location of your content blocks." >}}

 Ryan went on to show us how to configure Drupal, and his team’s chosen theme _Omega_, so that it will rearrange your site’s content display based on your user’s device.
 Within Drupal, you can define a region type for each block of content, so that your CMS knows what is top-level navigation, what is sidebar navigation, what is main content, etc. Additionally, the _Omega_ theme has another level of configuration, sections and zones, that allow you to identify where the different regions should move to as your user’s screen width narrows.
 You can even define different CSS styles for different device widths.